awsdocs/amazon-route53-docs/doc_source/specifying-rrset-conditions.md

 **Important**
 For your permissions to allow or restrict actions as you intend, you must follow these conventions\.

-You can use the [Access Analyzer](IAM/latest/UserGuide/access-analyzer-policy-validation.html) or [Policy Simulator](IAM/latest/UserGuide/access_policies_testing-policies.html) to validate that your policy grants or restricts the permissions as expected\.
+You can use the [Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html) or [Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-reference-policy-checks.html) in the *IAM User Guide* to validate that your policy grants or restricts the permissions as expected\.
 You can also validate the permissions by applying an IAM policy to a test user or role to carry out Route 53 operations\.

 ## Specifying conditions: using condition keys<a name="route53_rrset_ConditionKeys"></a>